gnzlbg/static_vector/README.md

 Yes, we can, but no, it does not result in a zero-cost abstraction.

+The paper
-The paper (PR0274: Clump – A Vector-like Contiguous Sequence Container with Embedded Storage)[http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2016/p0274r0.pdf] proposes a new type, `small_vector<T, N, Allocator>`, which is essentially a `std::vector<T, Allocator>` that performs a Small Vector Optimization for up to `N` elements.
+[PR0274: Clump – A Vector-like Contiguous Sequence Container with Embedded Storage][clump] proposes a new type, `small_vector<T, N, Allocator>`, which is essentially a `std::vector<T, Allocator>` that performs a Small Vector Optimization for up to `N` elements.
 This small vector type is implemented in Boost, LLVM, EASTL, and